 The Deputy National Chairman shall perform all other duties that may be assigned to him by the National Chairman or the National Executive Committee.

-3. National Vice-Chairmen
+3. National Vice-Chairman

 Each of the National Vice-Chairmen shall be responsible for the general coordination of the Party within his geo-political zone and shall also perform such other Party functions as may from time to time be assigned to him by the National Executive Committee or the National Chairman